Why should you be involved in a campus club?

 The Cinema Club explores educational opportunities in the film industry and provides members with hands-on activities related to film making.

-Advisor: Ali Beach
+Advisor: Ali Beach and Janita Maricette

 It is the mission of the TC3 Gay-Straight Alliance to foster an atmosphere of acceptance, understanding, and respect at TC3 and in the community at large.
 Also, the GSA aims to educate about safe sex practices, dispel myths about LGBTQ peoples, and provide unparalleled support to their membership.
-The club meets Monday and Wednesdays at noon in Room 280C.

-Hotel and Restaurant Association
+Hospitality and Restaurant Association

 The Nursing Club promotes leadership and professionalism in nursing by exploring issues related to nursing, health care, and nursing education.
 The club supports the personal development of its members and creates networking opportunities.
-Club meetings are specifically announced.

 Advisor: Ken Whitener

 This club explores the culture and traditions of Japan with special interest in fashion and anime.
+The club has hosted a “Magic” tournament and attended Anime conventions.

 Outdoor Adventure Club